scrapehero/walmart_store_locator/README.md

 7. Phone Number

 ### Prerequisites
-For this web scraping tutorial usng Python 3, we will need some some packages:
+For this web scraping tutorial using Python 3, we will need some some packages:
 * Python requests
 * UnicodeCSV